BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Horse: 20 points

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Warden's Sword** `ACTIVE` - Master Forged hand-and-a-half weapon.
+- **The Warden's Sword** `ACTIVE`

+Master Forged hand-and-a-half weapon.

-- **In Defence of the King** `ACTIVE` - Whilst Hurin is within 3" of your General, so long as your General has the Gondor keyword, Hurin automatically passes any Courage Tests he is required to make, and may re-roll To Wound rolls of a natural 1 when making Strikes.
+- **In Defence of the King** `ACTIVE`

+Whilst Hurin is within 3" of your General, so long as your General has the Gondor keyword, Hurin automatically passes any Courage Tests he is required to make, and may re-roll To Wound rolls of a natural 1 when making Strikes.

-- **Lines of Command** `PASSIVE` - Your opponent cannot score Victory Points for Wounding or slaying the enemy General, so long as Hurin is alive on the battlefield and your General has the Gondor keyword.
+- **Lines of Command** `PASSIVE`

+Your opponent cannot score Victory Points for Wounding or slaying the enemy General, so long as Hurin is alive on the battlefield and your General has the Gondor keyword.

 </div>